Travel The World

 Pipa

-Pipa is a charming beach town, just a 2-hour drive from Natal (which has an airport, making it super easy to reach).
+Pipa is a fantastic beach town located about a 2-hour drive from Natal (which has an airport).

 São Paulo

-You’ll likely pass through São Paulo if you’re flying into or out of Brazil, but honestly, it’s not the most exciting destination unless you’re really into Sertanejo music.
+You’ll probably pass through São Paulo if you have a flight in or out of Brazil, but it’s not a major tourist hub unless you’re really into Sertanejo music.

-Paraty is a beautifully preserved colonial town with picturesque architecture and lovely beaches.
-It’s an easy day trip from Rio or São Paulo.
+Paraty is a charming colonial town with beautiful architecture and lovely beaches.
+It’s an easy day trip from either Rio or São Paulo.

 Iguazu Falls